bladewheels/betableBlackJack/README.md

 # betableBlackJack

 Demo API in Go for a single-user BlackJack game

-The nature of HTTP is call and response so this gameplay is most straightforward for a single PLAYER at a TABLE; polling (or eg WebSockets, in a future implementation) may be utilized for multi-PLAYER games but this initial design is INTENDED FOR SINGLE PLAYER USE only, due to time-to-market constraints.
+The nature of HTTP is call and response so this gameplay is most straightforward for a single PLAYER at a TABLE; polling (or eg WebSockets, in a future implementation) could be utilized for multi-PLAYER games but this initial design is INTENDED FOR SINGLE PLAYER USE only, due to time-to-market constraints.
+Concurrent single-player games are supported.

 The actors in this drama include:

-TABLE:
+GAME:
-- holds game state, in serialized JSON
+- holds game state
 - DEALER
-- list of PLAYERs, possibly empty or limited to MAX_PLAYERS
+- list of PLAYERs, possibly empty or limited to ~~MAX_PLAYERS~~ 1
 - DECK

 DECK:
 - deck of cards, from remote API
-- CARDs can be dealt to DEALER or PLAYER(s) HANDs
+- CARDs can be dealt to DEALER or a PLAYER's HAND
 - can be shuffled

 CARD: